 Lentil Puree

 Lentil Puree is a yummy, nourishing first food for when baby starts solids.
 Lentils are an amazing first food!
-They’re soft and creamy once cooked, and packed with protein, iron, fibre and zinc [1] amongst other nutrients.
+They’re soft and creamy once cooked, and as a vegetarian baby food contain plant-based iron [1].
 Combined with the range of vegetables in this recipe, it makes for a yummy lentil puree that tastes just like vegetable soup.

 Lentil Puree baby food served in a small black ramekin.